SAP/fosstars-rating-core/README.md

 [+] Figuring out if the project uses OWASP Dependency Check ...
 [+] Here is what we know about the project:
-[+]    If an open-source project belongs to Eclipse Foundation: false [+]    If a project uses Dependabot: false
+[+]    If an open-source project belongs to Eclipse Foundation: false [+]    If a project uses LGTM checks for commits: unknown [+]    If a project uses Dependabot: false
-[+]    If a project uses GitHub as the main development platform: false [+]    If an open-source project uses AddressSanitizer: false [+]    If an open-source project uses FindSecBugs: false [+]    Info about vulnerabilities in open-source project: 1 vulnerability [+]    Number of stars for a GitHub repository: 3948 [+]    Number of contributors in the last three months: 89 [+]    Number of commits in the last three months: 1377 [+]    If an open-source project belongs to Apache Foundation: true [+]    If a project uses signed commits: false
+[+]    If a project uses GitHub as the main development platform: true [+]    If an open-source project uses AddressSanitizer: false [+]    If an open-source project uses FindSecBugs: false [+]    If a project signs artifacts: false
-[+]    If an open-source project is regularly scanned for vulnerable dependencies: unknown [+]    If an open-source project has a security team: unknown [+]    If an open-source project uses MemorySanitizer: false [+]    If a project uses nohttp tool: false
+[+]    Info about vulnerabilities in open-source project: 1 vulnerability [+]    Number of stars for a GitHub repository: 4082 [+]    Number of contributors in the last three months: 93 [+]    Number of commits in the last three months: 1285 [+]    If an open-source project belongs to Apache Foundation: true [+]    If a project uses signed commits: false
-[+]    If a project uses LGTM: true
+[+]    If an open-source project is regularly scanned for vulnerable dependencies: false [+]    If an open-source project has a security team: true [+]    If an open-source project uses MemorySanitizer: false [+]    If a project uses nohttp tool: false
-[+]    Number of watchers for a GitHub repository: 256 [+]    A set of programming languages: OTHER, JAVA, PYTHON, RUBY, JAVASCRIPT [+]    If an open-source project has a security policy: false [+]    If an open-source project is included to OSS-Fuzz project: false [+]    If an open-source project uses UndefinedBehaviorSanitizer: false [+]    When a project started: 2014-12-13T19:56:14.000+0100 [+]    A set of package managers: GRADLE
+[+]    Number of watchers for a GitHub repository: 256 [+]    If a project has a bug bounty program: false [+]    A set of programming languages: JAVA, PYTHON, JAVASCRIPT, OTHER [+]    If an open-source project has a security policy: false [+]    If an open-source project is included to OSS-Fuzz project: false [+]    If an open-source project uses UndefinedBehaviorSanitizer: false [+]    The worst LGTM grade of a project: unknown
-[+]    The worst LGTM grade of a project: B
+[+]    A set of package managers: GRADLE
 [+]    If an open-source project is supported by a company: false [+] Here is how the rating was calculated:
 [+]   Score:........Security of project
-[+]   Value:........6.24  out of 10.00
+[+]   Value:........6.51  out of 10.00
-[+]   Confidence:...9.43  out of 10.00
+[+]   Confidence:...9.64  out of 10.00
-[+]   Based on:.....7 sub-scores:
+[+]   Based on:.....6 sub-scores:
 [+]       Sub-score:....Unpatched vulnerabilities
 [+]       Importance:...High (weight 0.84 out of 1.00)
 [+]       Value:........10.00  out of 10.00